wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

     -   **Username**: admin
     -   **Password**: admin

 Upon the first access to the Wazuh dashboard, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
-An exception can be added in the advanced options of the web browser or, for increased security, the root-ca.pem file previously generated can be imported to the certificate manager of the browser.
+An exception can be added in the advanced options of the web browser or, for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
 Alternatively, a certificate from a trusted authority can be configured.

 .. note::

     -   It is highly recommended to change the default passwords of Wazuh indexer for the users’ passwords.
 To perform this action, see the :ref:`Change users' password <change_elastic_pass>` section.
     -   It is also recommended to customize the file ``/etc/wazuh-indexer/jvm.options`` to improve the performance of Wazuh indexer.
 Learn more about this process in the :ref:`memory_locking` section.

-To uninstall all the components of the all-in-one installation, see the :doc:`/user-manual/uninstall/central-components` section.
+To uninstall all the Wazuh central components, see the :doc:`/user-manual/uninstall/central-components` section.

 Next steps
 ----------